-While [11] only considers different distributions of Poisson or negative-binomial customer population in the observed cell, it is also possible to obtain a distribution from real world traffic measurements.
-Since each realistic traffic distribution obtained from measurements is unique, it is often not possible to simply use a Poisson or negative-binomial customer population, but to use the data obtained from measurements, see figure 3.
-Figure 4 shows the spatial traffic distribution of demand nodes generated with a method which will be introduced in the next section.
-It shows a 160 km $\times$ 160 km area around the Dallas-Fort Worth metroplex in North Texas.
+While [Tran96] only considers different distributions of Poisson or negative-binomial customer population in the observed cell, it is also possible to obtain a distribution from real world traffic measurements.
+Since each realistic traffic distribution obtained from measurements it unique, it is often not possible to simply use a Poisson or negativebinomial customer population, but to use the data obtained from measurements.
+Fig. 4 shows the spatial traffic distribution of demand nodes generated with a method which will be introduced in the next section.
+It shows a 160 km \times 160 km area around the Dallas-Fort Worth metroplex in North Texas.
 The input for this point distribution was generated by a traffic matrix obtained from measurements.
 As can be clearly seen, the pattern is of a very clustered nature.
 The areas around downtown Dallas and downtown Fort Worth show a much higher traffic intensity, indicated by the much higher density of points, than the areas of the surrounding smaller cities or suburbs.
-The following section deals with algorithmic methods to obtain a 2-dimensional demand node distribution, when the traffic of the observed area is known or if this is not the case to approximate the traffic matrix on the basis of known data and its impact on traffic.
-Section 3 will also show how this demand node distribution is useful for network planning.